EasyAbp/EasyAbpGuide/README.md

 ## AbpHelper

-AbpHelper is a tool to help you with developing Abp vNext applications.
+AbpHelper is a tool that help you with developing Abp vNext applications.

 * We provide [AbpHelper.GUI](https://github.com/EasyAbp/AbpHelper.GUI) to help you use it more visually.